Advantages of Hashing Over Indexing

 B+ trees on variable‑length values can become unbalanced and then require a lengthy

-Primary indexes or primary AMP indexes are not stored in an index subtable.
-Instead,
+Primary indexes are not stored in an index subtable.
+Instead, the rowhash for an individual

-the rowid for an individual row is stored directly as part of the row header for the
+row is stored directly as part of the row header for the row.
+This direct access to

-row.
-This access to data offers the following advantages over indexing of the same
+row data offers the following advantages over indexing of the same data.

 Enhanced performance because of fewer I/Os

-Decreased storage overhead because there are no primary index or primary AMP index
+Decreased storage overhead because there are no primary index subtables

 Hashing is far better suited for the parallel database architecture pioneered by Teradata